snowplow-archive/snowplow.github.com/_posts/2016-03-xx-snowplow-r78-great-hornbill-released.md

 We have also configured the Kinesis Client Library to upload [monitoring information][kclMonitoring] about Stream Enrich to CloudWatch - this feature was previously disabled.

+<h2 id="other">Other improvements</h2>

+We have also:

+* Specified the [UTF-8][utf8] character encoding for all string serialization and deserialization operations
+* Combined the separate thread pools which the Scala Stream Collector used to write to the good stream and the bad stream into a single thread pool
+* Reduced the complexity of the algorithm used by Kinesis Elasticsearch Sink to convert enriched event TSVs to JSON
+* Fixed an error causing Kinesis Elasticsearch Sink's internal monitoring to use a timestamp for the `failureCount` field of storage_write_failed events
+* Made the regular expression for schemas used by Kinesis Elasticsearch Sink more permissive, allowing vendors with hyphens

 <h2 id="upgrading">Upgrading</h2>

 The Kinesis apps for r78 are now all available in a single zip file here: